mel-ho/Project1/Process.md

 - will need to filter out all 12 card sets with 6 availble sets
 - will need to disable the replacecards
 - timer will need to count up like now.

-### create a 2 player mode

-- will need to have 2 timers / 2 players
-- switch between players.